Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 \subsubsection{Domain Space}

 ~

-Leveraging on Bayesian optimisation with the designed loss function, Autocluster screens out the best algorithms and hyperparameter settings from the domain space based on TPE.
-TPE chooses the next trials of algorithm and hyperparameter settings based on evaluating the relationship between previous loss values and corresponding model settings, thus the auto-tuning can focus on more competitive ones.
-The domain space of algorithm selection and involved hyperparameter tuning are listed in TABLE \ref{tab:6}.
+Leveraging on Bayesian optimisation, AutoCluster screens out the best algorithms and hyperparameter settings from the domain space based on TPE.
+TPE chooses the next trials of algorithm and hyperparameter settings based on evaluating previous loss values, thus the auto-tuning can focus on more competitive ones.
+The domain space of algorithm selection and hyperparameter tuning are listed in TABLE \ref{tab:6}.